What is Net neutrality? The ultimate guide (Updated 2025)

 Net neutrality is the principle that all online data should be treated the same way.

-The concept is ISPs shouldn’t discriminate against internet users by charging differently or throttling bandwidth due to the websites they access, their locations, the type of content, etc.
+The concept is that ISPs shouldn’t discriminate against internet users by charging different rates or throttling bandwidth due to the websites they access, their locations, the type of content they access, and other factors.

 With net neutrality rules, governments can regulate the ISPs, so they can’t slide some data into “fast lanes” while blocking access to sites like Netflix, or other streaming services.